 I am fascinated with abandoned places.
 It calls to the archaeologist in me.
-These locations are fascinating because they are a marker of what once was and begs exploration, research and pause.
-The pause is to question why was and is this site significant and of greater importance, at least to me, is to potentially answer the question “So what?”.
+These locations are fascinating because they are a marker of what once was and beg exploration, research and pause.
+The pause is to question why and is this site significant and of greater importance, at least to me, is to potentially answer the question “So what?”.
 There are so many sites to explore throughout the world with the payoff of exploring these place comes the possibility of risk.

 While not always a rule follower, I like to stay out of jail and harms way.
 There are some guidelines I like to follow when it comes to abandoned sites.